 Liam Hallam is a sports science graduate.
 He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

-Within sports and life, we all have different motivational factors whether they come from within ourselves (intrinsic) or from outside influences (extrinsic).
+We all have different motivational factors in sports, whether they come from within ourselves (intrinsic) or from outside influences (extrinsic).
 It is important that we're all realistic when it comes to our athletic performances and how we get there.

 Many athletes have a strong motivation to succeed and achieve greatness—no matter how relative it is.